Costa Rica

 February 2023

-We became interested in Costa Rica because it has some of the most ambitious policies in the world to combat climate change and preserve nature.
-It has plenty of land reserved as national parks, it has extremely high standards for ecotourism, and organic farming is the norm.
-We’re confident that our travel dollars will be put to good use here.
+We became interested in Costa Rica because it has some of the most genuinely ambitious environmental policies in the world — the kind that make other countries look like they’re barely trying.
+It has dedicated over 25% of its land as national parks and protected areas (for comparison, the US is at about 13%), maintains extremely high standards for ecotourism that actually mean something, and has made organic farming the norm rather than the exception.
+We’re confident that our travel dollars will be put to excellent use here, supporting conservation rather than contributing to the problem.

-While doing our research for this trip, we read about so many beautiful places to visit in Costa Rica, but the one that excited us the most was the Osa Peninsula on the southwestern Pacific coast.
-This peninsula has incredible biodiversity, and it’s home to Corcovado national park, which is known for its unwavering commitment to the protection of its fauna and flora.
-Because the peninsula is fairly remote, it attracts only a small number of like-minded visitors.
-So that’s where we decided to spend most of our time.
+While doing our research for this trip, we read about countless beautiful places to visit in Costa Rica — cloud forests, volcanoes, Caribbean beaches, mountain towns — but the one that genuinely excited us the most was the Osa Peninsula on the remote southwestern Pacific coast.
+This peninsula is home to some of the planet’s most incredible biodiversity, hosting roughly 2.5% of the world’s species on just 0.001% of its surface area, which is the kind of math that makes biologists weep with joy.
+It’s also home to Corcovado National Park, which has a well-deserved reputation for its unwavering, sometimes militant commitment to protecting its fauna and flora.
+Because the peninsula is fairly remote — you can’t just drive there on a whim — it attracts only a small number of like-minded visitors who are genuinely interested in nature rather than Instagram opportunities.
+That sounded exactly right to us, so that’s where we decided to spend most of our time.

-We arrived in the capital city of San José yesterday and spent the night at a hotel where we were rattled awake by a nearby 5.2 earthquake.
-This is a highly volcanic area, and earthquakes are fairly common.
-Today we took a small plane to Drake Bay, at the north end of Osa Peninsula.
+We arrived in the capital city of San José yesterday evening and spent the night at a perfectly nice hotel where we were abruptly rattled awake at 5 AM by a nearby 5.2 magnitude earthquake.
+Nothing like a literal wake-up call to remind you that you’re in a highly volcanic area where earthquakes are common enough that locals barely react.
+Welcome to Costa Rica!
+Today we took a small plane — and we mean small, as in eight-passenger, hope-you’re-not-claustrophobic small — to Drake Bay at the northern tip of the Osa Peninsula.
+The views during the flight were spectacular enough to distract from the turbulence.

 Our hotel: The Tranquilo Lodge.

-After a relaxing day spent exploring the hotel grounds, we were ready for a bit of adventure.
-We joined a guided night hike through the nearby jungle to check out all the small animals that are more active after dark.
-Our guide met us at our hotel and immediately gave us muck boots to wear — three sizes too large and oh so sexy!
+After a relaxing day spent exploring the hotel grounds and recovering from our early-morning earthquake wake-up call, we were ready for a bit of adventure.
+We joined a guided night hike through the nearby jungle to check out all the small nocturnal animals that are considerably more active after dark.
+Our guide met us at our hotel and immediately handed us muck boots to wear — approximately three sizes too large, impossible to walk gracefully in, and oh so sexy!
+Nothing says “prepared jungle explorer” quite like shuffling along in oversized rubber boots that make squelching sounds with every step.

-Our guide was amazingly good at spotting animals.
-The only competition he had was from an eagle-eyed five-year-old kid in our group.
-As we scrambled up and down muddy slopes and waded through shallow streams, we got to see frogs, toads, snakes, birds, spiders, and lots of fascinating insects.
-Here are just a few of the highlights:
+Our guide turned out to be amazingly good at spotting animals in the darkness, which is a skill we deeply appreciate but cannot comprehend.
+The only competition he had was from an eagle-eyed five-year-old kid in our group who somehow spotted things before the adults with their expensive headlamps did.
+As we scrambled up and down muddy slopes and waded through shallow streams — grateful for those ridiculous boots — we got to see an impressive variety of wildlife: frogs, toads, snakes, birds, spiders, and countless fascinating insects.
+Here are just a few of the highlights that made us glad we ventured out into the dark jungle:

-A stick insect.
-Who knew that something that looks so much like a twig could be so cool?
+• A stick insect that was so convincing in its mimicry that we almost didn’t believe our guide when he pointed it out.
+Who knew that something that looks exactly like a twig could be so cool?

-Frogs and toads.
-One type of frog in particular sounded uncannily like the laser beams in a computer game: “piu piu piu.”
-We followed the sound to its source, and found a pond inhabited by several little frogs that kept inflating like balloons each time they emitted that sound.
-Those frogs were cute, and so were the tiny tree frogs (some smaller than an inch or 2.5 cm) that we saw perched in the foliage.
-The cane toads were more hideous than cute, though equally fascinating because they’re huge (up to nine inches or 23 cm).
+• Frogs and toads in remarkable variety.
+One type of frog in particular sounded uncannily like the laser beams in a vintage computer game: “piu piu piu.”
+We followed the sound to its source like kids chasing an ice cream truck, and found a small pond inhabited by several little frogs that kept inflating like balloons each time they emitted that sound.
+Those frogs were ridiculously cute.
+So were the tiny tree frogs — some smaller than an inch (2.5 cm) — that we spotted perched delicately in the foliage.
+The cane toads, on the other hand, were more hideous than cute, though equally fascinating because they’re absolutely huge (up to nine inches or 23 cm).
+They looked like they’d been hitting the gym.

 More info: